UBS says Credit Suisse merger the right choice despite risks

 Ermotti ran UBS between 2011 and 2020, having been brought in to restructure and stabilise the bank after its state bailout during the 2008 global financial crisis.

-UBS chairman Colm Kelleher said he felt the Swiss banker would be the "better pilot" for the bank's new flight path.
+UBS chairman Colm Kelleher has said the Swiss old hand was the "better pilot" for the bank's new flight path.

 "March 19 was a shock for all of us," said Hamers.